Traditional home ownership can appear out of reach for many first-time buyers, with the average house price just over £230,000.

 - You are normally responsible for repairs to your home.
 The housing association just maintain the communal parts – the stairs, lifts, gardens and so on

 - If you need a mortgage, the market for shared ownership lenders can be limited.
-There may not be many products to choose from
+There may not be many products to choose from, or mortgage repayments could be higher than usual

-- You can sell your shared ownership property at any time, but the housing association has the right to find a suitable buyer first, in what’s known as the nomination period
+- You can sell your shared ownership property at any time, but the housing association has the right to find a buyer who’s suitable first, in what’s known as the nomination period

 - There can be additional fees associated with the sale of shared ownership property, such as valuations and legal costs for the Housing Association